sydlaub/cruise-views/README.md

 - Start the development server: npm start

-- Open your web browser and enter http://localhost:3007 to access the website
+- Open your web browser and enter http://localhost:3007 to access the website.

 ## Usage
 - The usage for this project is to provide users with a multi-category information website that offers various topics related to cars, music, books, and sports.